 Virtual Courses Should Be Here to Stay

-Editorial by Stephen Schenthal, MD, MSW, Founder and CEO of PBI Education
+Editorial by Stephen Schenthal, MD, MSW, Founder of PBI Education

 In the past, licensing boards insisted that all remedial courses be conducted in person.
 They believed, as we all did, that cases of professional misconduct could be adequately addressed only in an in-person setting.
 The system worked well enough — with one exception.
 There weren’t always enough courses.
 Disciplined practitioners often had to wait months for a class to open up.